-When it comes to knowing our children, we think we know our children inside out; we knew them as babies, and we understood their uniqueness and had a sense of who they truly are; we have studied everything about them with all their characteristics and unique flavour’s.
-Do we ever wonder what it is that our children see when they look at us?
+When it comes to our children, we think we know them inside out; we knew them as babies, we understood their uniqueness and had a sense of who they truly were; we studied everything about them with all their characteristics and unique flavour’s.
+Have we ever wondered what it is that our children saw when they looked at us?
 We are so used to considering our children from a parent perspective that we don’t often consider what they are looking at.
 What reflection have we been offering them?

 If they are looking at us – let’s give them something to look at 😎